Loan Repayment Plans

 Find out if you qualify.
 To calculate your estimated loan payment amount under IBR, go to the IBR calculator.

 This plan gives you the flexibility to meet your Direct Loans obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse's income if you're married), family size, and the total amount of your Direct Loans.
-Under the ICR plan you will pay each month the lesser of:
+Under the ICR plan, you will pay each month the lesser of the:

 The maximum repayment period is 25 years.
 If you haven't fully repaid your loans after 25 years (time spent in deferment or forbearance does not count) under this plan, the unpaid portion will be discharged.
 You may, however, have to pay taxes on the amount that is discharged.